flowwer-dev/recap/README.md

 This config will:

-* Recap the most important changes included in the Pull Request.
+* Recap the most significant changes included in the Pull Request.
 * Post them as a comment.

 ## How the get an OpenAI API Key?